 As in the other sections of this Guide, these suggestions are based on our experience with open textbook projects.
-If you have questions about this overview, or suggestions for what else we could include, please share them in the Rebus Forum.
+If you have questions about this overview, or suggestions for what else we could include, please share them in the Rebus Community platform.
 This document is an evolving draft, based on what we have learned so far in managing open textbook projects and gathering community feedback.
 We welcome your thoughts and contributions, including ways to improve the Guide overall.

 It starts with a little math

 Timing is important when it comes to release.
 If you want your textbook to be adopted for a course in a given academic year, for example, then it may need to be released as much as three months in advance of that course start date.
 (Check with your local institution on their policies regarding textbook adoption deadlines, and assume that anyone wanting to adopt your book will need at least a month to review it and make a decision.)